GenericMappingTools/gmt/doc/rst/source/subplot.rst

 Restrictions
 ------------

-(1) Currently, nesting of subplots is not implemented.
-(2) If auto-legend option **-l** is used then you must complete plotting in one panel before moving to another.
+#.
+Currently, nesting of subplots is not implemented.
+#.
+If auto-legend option **-l** is used then you must complete plotting in one panel
+   before moving to another.
+#.
+Specifying separate primary and secondary annotations via **-Bp** and **-Bs** have
+   not yet been implemented.

 See Also
 --------